Stillman's Question for Exterior Algebras and Herzog's Conjecture on Betti Numbers of Syzygy Modules: Introduction

 Irena Peeva posed the following variant of Stillman's Question at the Joint Introductory Workshop at MSRI in the fall of 2012:

-\begin{qst}[Peeva] Can the regularity $\reg_E(E/I)$ of a homogeneous ideal of $I$ of $E$ be bounded purely in terms of the number and degrees of the generators? \end{qst}
+\begin{qst}[Peeva] Can the regularity $\reg_E(E/I)$ of a homogeneous ideal $I$ of $E$ be bounded purely in terms of the number and degrees of the generators? \end{qst}

-Surprisingly, and contrary to the symmetric algebra case, the answer to this question is no. Here we present a family of principal quadric ideals in exterior algebras over an arbitrary field whose regularity is unbounded.
-(Note that we write wedge products $\wedge$ in $E$ as simple products for readability.)
+Surprisingly, and contrary to the symmetric algebra case, the answer to this question is no. In Section~\ref{stillman} we present a family of principal quadric ideals in exterior algebras over an arbitrary field whose regularity is unbounded.

+Now let $M$ be a finitely generated, graded $S$-module where $S = K[x_1,\ldots,x_n]$.
+Let $d$ denote the minimal degree of a generator of $M$.
+We consider the Betti numbers in the linear strand of $M$, that is: